Frequently asked questions

 Read more information on program procurement and tender opportunities.

-The Northern Territory Government has a market-led proposals policy that outlines the process for proponents seeking to approach government with proposals that provide tangible benefits to the Northern Territory and provides guidance on how proposals will be considered.
+The Northern Territory Government has a direct market dealings policy that outlines the process for proponents seeking to approach government with proposals that provide tangible benefits to the Northern Territory and provides guidance on how proposals will be considered.

 The policy recognises that every proposal and proponent is different and provides the Northern Territory Government with the flexibility to progress proposals in a way that delivers value-for-money for Territorians, while providing certainty and advice to the private sector as early as possible to encourage good ideas to be developed and brought forward.

-The policy is administered by the Department of Trade, Business and Innovation.
-For more information visit: https://business.nt.gov.au/publications/policies/market-led-proposals-policy
+The policy is administered by the Department of Treasury and Finance.
+For more information, go to the Department of Treasury and Finance website.

 PROGRESS DATA